mediar-ai/screenpipe/examples/typescript/pipe-screen-time-storyteller/README.md

 ## Overview

 Screen Time Storyteller is an AI-powered pipe for Screenpipe that generates engaging, personalized narratives based on your daily screen activities.
 It uses data from your device usage to create a fun, slightly sassy diary entry, complete with insights and advice for better digital habits.
+It uses Vercel AI SDK to interface with the Anthropic and OpenAI APIs.

 ## Features